markhork8s/markhor/README.md

-# SOPS_K8S
+# Markhor 🐐🔒

 -In its current state, this is a 100% experimental project.
 I do not know if this will ever work.
 DO NOT USE THIS CODE-

 This is a program meant to run as a pod in your k8s cluster.
-Once installed -with the sops private key mounted in `/root/.config/sops/age/keys.txt`-, it watches for SopsSecret resources.
-When one is created, the pod will decrypt its content and create corresponding secret.
-If you update/delete the SopsSecret, the generated secret will reflect the changes as well.
+Once installed -with the sops private key mounted in `/root/.config/sops/age/keys.txt`-, it watches for MarkhorSecret resources.
+When one is created, the pod will decrypt its content and create corresponding Kubernetes Secret.
+If you update/delete the MarkhorSecret, the generated secret will reflect the changes as well.

 Check the Example usage section to see how to define the secrets.